drsimplegraffiti/nodejs_template/readme.md

 > code pipeline enables you to do continuous development and continuous integration on your AWS resources.

 Search codepipeline in your aws services and create a pipeline

+---

+###### fixing codepipeline errors

+If the pipeline doesn't sync with your source code, Remove the ".ebextensions" directory and added a file called "Procfile" to my source directory.

+Inside Procfile, try putting the following:

+> web: npm start